-Product Action Items YRT ROLE Control of the con- - Priority Action items Deliver Partner Advocate Stakeholders Timing I. Build on the findings of the Integrated Transport Strategy developed by YRC to incorporate the principles and service needs for the whole tourism region to inform future advocacy, business cases, pilot schemes and/or changes to service by State Government and private sector. ✓ Local Councils S Investigate opportunities for destination pass to include mid-week and night-time discounted transport and parking options.
-1 Local Councils, Transport Providers S Transport & Accessibility 3.
-Assess the viability of updated parking regulations to favour locals.
-1 Local Councils S 4.
-Encourage the use of existing and encourage the development of new cycle/walk routes between attractions on public and private land.
-1 Local Councils S Provide and advocate for the installation of sufficient charging stations for expected growth of use of electric vehicles.
+Product YRT ROLE Stakeholders T :: Priority Action Items Partner Advocate Stakenolders Timing Build on the findings of the Integrated Transport Strategy developed by YRC to incorporate the principles and service needs for the whole tourism region to inform future advocacy, business cases, pilot schemes and/or changes to service by State Government and private sector.
+1 YRT, Local Councils S 2.
+Investigate opportunities for destination pass to include mid-week and night-time discounted transport and parking options.
+1 Local Councils,YRT, Transport Providers S Transport & Accessibility 3.
+Assess the viability of updated parking regulations to favour locals and charge visitors in high-demand areas on weekends.
+1 Local Councils,YRT S 4.
+Encourage the use of existing and encourage the development of cycle/walk routes between attractions on public and private land.
+1 Local Councils, YRT S 5.
+Provide and advocate for the installation of sufficient charging stations for expected growth of use of electric vehicles.
 1 Local Councils, Vic Roads L 6.
 Undertake campaign to encourage ride share and taxi services to the region.
-1 Local Councils S day trippers.
-Investment and maintenance will also need to be constantly applied through the life of any new, and existing infrastructure to ensure sustainability and climate-resilience.
-Without that investment and maintenance the benefits of the products will diminish over time.
+1 Local Councils, YRT S